FluidFM® | CRISPR Cell Line Engineering

 Maximizing HDR efficiency while minimizing off-target & side effects

 Direct co-injection ensures that all CRISPR components are delivered simultaneously and at the right concentration into the nucleus.
 In addition, FluidFM enables quantification of the injected volume, allowing you to calculate exactly how many copies were delivered.
-This quantification is ideal for evaluating of dose/response relationships to effectively maximize HDR efficiency while minimizing off target effects.
+This quantification is ideal for evaluation of dose/response relationships to effectively maximize HDR efficiency while minimizing off target effects.

 Save resources, time & money

-The FluidFM OMNIUM system
+The FluidFM OMNIUM

 The FluidFM OMNIUM is a highly automated, easy to use system for single cell research such as CRISPR genome engineering and monoclonal cell line development.